-New Audiences and Innovative Practice (NAIP) is a 2-year master programme designed for enterprising musicians who reach out to new audiences and innovate the performance practice of music through experimentation and research.
-During the programme you prepare for a future musical career by developing a striking portfolio.
+New Audiences and Innovative Practice is a two-year Master’s programme designed for enterprising musicians who wish to reach new audiences and innovate music performance through experimentation and research.
+In this programme, you build a distinctive portfolio tailored to your artistic ambitions.

 Master Project